cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

     * :ref:`HostPolicies` are not currently supported with IPsec encryption.
     * IPsec encryption is not supported on clusters or clustermeshes with more than 65535 nodes.
+    * Decryption with Cilium IPsec is limited to a single CPU core per IPsec tunnel.
+This may affect performance in case of high throughput between two nodes.